Setauket, New York: Modern history

 The 19th century brought industry to East Setauket.
 Shipbuilding, which had begun as early as 1662, prospered as new shipyards populated the section of Setauket Harbor known as Dyers Neck.
 These supplemented larger operations in neighboring Port Jefferson.
 Among the vessels built at Setauket were the Adorna in 1870 by David Brewster Bayles, which was the largest square-rigged sailing ship built on Long Island outside of Brooklyn.
-(At that time Brooklyn was considered part of Long Island, and the largest sailing vessel built at Port Jefferson, the Martha E. Wallace of 1902, was a schooner.)
-A likeness of the Adorna has pride of place today above the main entrance of Setauket's high school.
-Better known is the famous, or infamous, schooner yacht Wanderer built at Setauket in 1857 by William J. Rowland at the direction of captain Thomas B. Hawkins who would later command her.
+(At that time, Brooklyn was considered part of Long Island, and the largest sailing vessel built at Port Jefferson, the Martha E. Wallace of 1902, was a schooner.)
+A likeness of the Adorna has pride of place today above the main entrance of Setauket's elementary school.
+Better known is the famous, or infamous, schooner yacht Wanderer built at Setauket in 1857 by William J. Rowland at the direction of Captain Thomas B. Hawkins, who would later command her.
 The Wanderer was sold to new owners after her first cruise, and they tried to have the vessel secretly converted into a slaver at Port Jefferson in 1858, largely employing outsiders.
 Suspicious residents alerted authorities, and the vessel was captured by the USRC Harriet Lane off Port Jefferson as it attempted a hasty departure.
 Sadly, authorities in New York returned the vessel to its owners, and she later completed what is considered the last successful American slaving voyage to Africa.
 She did so without Captain Hawkins, who quit before the vessel was released.
 What is less well known is that the Wanderer later served in the Union Navy during the Civil War as the USS Wanderer and captured two small blockade runners.
 From 1876 until 1904, East Setauket also ran a rubber factory for the Long Island Rubber Company.
 By the early 20th century, nearly all industrial activity within the Setaukets had ceased.

 Following the 1873 completion of railroad service from New York City to Port Jefferson, the Setaukets began functioning as a summer resort town.
 Into the mid-20th century, relatively wealthy families started settling in the non-industrialized sections of the Setauket waterfront.